 A) Apparently Ridley Scott is a 79-year-old man who uses the word “dude.”
 B) I don’t think he ever actually read the script or saw the finished movie because that sentence makes no sense.
 C) He also in that interview seemed to be under the impression that “Alien: Covenant” was profitable enough to justify a sequel, so take whatever he says with a grain of salt.)

 – By the way, why is Deckard considered such a great “blade runner” considering the other replicants seem to get the drop on him all the time and could have easily killed him at several points during the movie, but either get stopped by other people or just take pity on him.
 I agree with Mike that Ryan Gosling’s K is a more interesting character than Deckard, mainly because Deckard is probably one of the least interesting and most passive protagonists in all of sci-fi.
-By all rights Rutger Hauer should be the hero of the movie, while Deckard doesn’t really seem to like his job and he does it with a minimal amount of enthusiasm, which actually now that I think about it totally proves that he’s human like the rest of us.
+By all rights, Rutger Hauer should be the hero of the movie, while Deckard doesn’t really seem to like his job and does it with a minimal amount of enthusiasm, which actually now that I think about it, totally proves that he’s human like the rest of us.

 – Another thing I liked better about “Blade Runner 2049” is that we get way more of an investigation aspect in this one versus the original, whereas outside a couple of minutes where he tracks down Zhora at the club, Deckard’s “investigation” seems to mainly consist of him hanging out at his apartment (also like I said in my earlier post, since the police explicitly say at the beginning of the movie that the escaped replicants probably came to Earth to find Tyrell, why the hell didn’t they just stake out his apartment?).